youngmin-jin/multi-class-classification-keras-autokeras-comparison/README.md

-# 050224
+# 280224
 Jin)
-- All models appear to be re-run using at least two GPUs (To2 model might require more).
-The re-running of the To2 model is in progress to clarify if it doesn't work with two GPUs.
+- Io2 model acheived the highest accuracy of 0.98 by applying early stopping, epochs=100, and randomContrast [0.002,0.0025,0.003,0.0035,0.004].
-- Io2 model acheived the highest accuracy of 0.93, indicating that further finetuning is required.
+- All models run well with only two GPUs requests in slurm files.
+However, To2 model seems to require more resources, as it kept failing.
+The request to HPC is currently in progress.
 <br/>

-# $${\color{red}Legacy \space model \space names \space below \space (These \space will \space be \space updated \space soon)}$$
+# $${\color{red}Legacy \space results \space below \space} (These \space will \space be \space updated \space later)$$
 ## Structured data models
 ### s1: <ins>completed</ins>
   - running time